-Large Language Model (LLM)
+Large Language Models (LLM)

 When choosing a large language model, consider the following key factors:

-Large language models supported on MaiAgent
+Large Language Models Supported on MaiAgent

 o4-mini

-Faster than o3-mini-high, quality slightly lower than o3-mini-high
+Faster than o3-mini-high, slightly lower quality than o3-mini-high

 Yes

-A choice focused on high quality and speed
+Choice for high quality and speed

 o3-mini-high